epics-docs/epics-docs/guides/EPICS_Intro.rst

 regarded as a special type of server that handles process data and connects to real field hardware (in many cases, but not necessarily.)

-EPICS software components Channel Access (CA) and pvAccess (PVA) provide the protocols and structures that enable network transparent communication between client software running on a CWS and an arbitrary number of IOCs and other servers.
+The EPICS software components Channel Access (CA) and pvAccess (PVA) provide the protocols and structures that enable network transparent communication between client software running on a CWS and an arbitrary number of IOCs and other servers.
 More details about CA and PVA are provided in later chapters.